What is abuse?

 What happens when you call the hotline?

 The call is answered by a trained volunteer or staff member.
-Basic information is requested about the caller and the situation.
-Both residential and non-residential services are available and offered.
-If residential services are desired, an advocate will respond and provide transportation for the caller if needed.
+All calls are anonymous and individuals do not have to provide any identifying information if they do not want to.
+Staff will ask basic information (all information shared is voluntary) about the caller and their situation.
+Both residential and non-residential services are available and offered at no cost.
+If residential services are desired, an advocate will respond and provide transportation for the caller if needed within our 10 counties served.
 If non-residential services are desired, a time is set up for the caller and the advocate to meet at a safe location.

 Do you provide services to men?